-To meet the goal set out by the Government of Alberta, we developed regulatory requirements within Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting, and Directive 017: Measurement Requirements for Oil and Gas Operations.
-Draft requirements were released for public comment in April 2018, and in December, 2018, we released the revised editions.
+To meet the goal set out by the Government of Alberta, we developed requirements in Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting and Directive 017: Measurement Requirements for Oil and Gas Operations.
+These draft requirements were released for public comment in April 2018, and in December 2018, we released the finalized requirements.

 The requirements address the primary sources of methane emissions from Alberta’s upstream oil and gas industry: fugitive emissions and venting, which includes emissions from compressors, pneumatic devices, and glycol dehydrators.
 The requirements also focus on improved measurement, monitoring, and reporting of methane emissions.

-Companies may request to use an alternative program (Alt-FEMP) to deviate from the technologies and processes outlined in Directive 060.
+Companies may request to use an alternative fugitive emissions management program (Alt-FEMP) to deviate from the technologies and processes outlined in Directive 060.
 The AER has developed an Alt-FEMP checklist to provide guidance to industry on these types of requests.

 While we authored the new requirements, the Government of Alberta played a key role by setting the policy direction.